What Is Deindividuation (And How Can Online Therapy Help?)

 There are several examples of research that has been done regarding deindividuation and group dynamics.
 For example: In 1971, a psychologist by the name of Philip Zimbardo had been documented conducting an experiment to test the impact of deindividuation.

-In one of his experiments, he split up a group of male students from Stanford University.
+In 1971, psychologist Philip Zimbardo conducted an experiment to test the impact of deindividuation.
+He split up a group of male students from Stanford University.
 Half of them were to act as prisoners and the other half were to behave as guards.
 The experiment was to last for two weeks, and everyone was told to play the role in their assigned group.

 We also can see group dynamics shift in many historic examples of mass looting after traumatic weather events.
-Take, for example, the time period that occurred when Hurricane Katrina hit Louisiana.
-The devastation was thought by many to “shut down” the city, and mass looting followed.
+Take, for example, the time period immediately after Hurricane Katrina hit Louisiana.
+The devastation shut down the city and mass looting followed.
+The looting was not simply restricted to essential survival supplies Many videos from helicopters captured images of people walking out of stores carrying televisions and other electronic devices.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.